bcgov/developer-experience-team/GHA-Usage/README.md

 # Same as '-d' but will process a series of repos from a json file
 -f <file name>

+# Display Organization info for bcgov-c
+-c

+# Display repo & user info for bcgov-c as csv
+-u
 ```

 Using the "-f" option allows for batch processing of a series of repos from a file in json format.
 For example: